88131 Lindau

 Direction

-The idyllic wine village tempts you to linger and enjoy.
-Do you fancy some delicious Bodenseefelchen?
-Along the panoramic cycle route, numerous restaurants and "Rädlewirtschaften" invite you to feast and enjoy.
-Or take the opportunity to relax and recharge your batteries over an ice cream sundae.
+The idyllic wine village tempts you to linger and savour.
+Fancy some delicious Lake Constance fish?
+Numerous restaurants and cafés along the panoramic cycle route invite you to feast and savour.
+Or take the opportunity to relax and recharge your batteries with an ice cream sundae.
 Finally, you will come across the St. Jakobus Chapel in the village of Nonnenhorn before crossing the railway tracks and heading towards Hege and Selmnau.

-Once you arrive in Selmnau, you cycle up the field path to the "Antoniuskapelle" viewpoint.
+Once you arrive in Selmnau, you cycle up the dirt track to the "Antoniuskapelle" viewpoint.

-The Antonius Chapel is located on a moraine hillside typical of Lake Constance.
-It was first mentioned in a document as a hermitage in 1492.
+St Anthony's Chapel is located on a moraine hill typical of Lake Constance.
+It was first mentioned in documents as a hermitage in 1492.
 Surrounded by fragrant orchards and vineyards, you can enjoy a unique view of the Lake Constance region from here.
-The panorama panel provides information on the Austrian and Swiss mountain peaks, the origins of Lake Constance and wine growing in this region.
-The climb to the "Bergle" is well worth it.
-The comfortable double wooden lounger at the vantage point invites you to relax in the impressive landscape.
+The panorama board provides information about the Austrian and Swiss mountain peaks, the formation of Lake Constance and wine-growing in this region.
+The ascent to the "Bergle" is well worth it.
+The comfortable double wooden lounger at the viewpoint invites you to relax in the impressive landscape.

 Selmnau 23